alexKotz-koz/CPBS-7711_Module1Day3/README.md

 ### Files in Module1Day3 directory:

-**Input.gmt.txt**: A list of the 12 known genes associated with Fanconi Anemia with their corresponding loci.
+- **Input.gmt.txt**: A list of the 12 known genes associated with Fanconi Anemia with their corresponding loci.

-**STRING 1.txt**: A network of connected genes and thier edge weight.
+- **STRING 1.txt**: A network of connected genes and their edge weight.

-**main.py**: A Python script that generates a sub-network of genes from the Input.gmt.txt file with their corresponding edge weight (derived from the network in STRING 1.txt)
+- **main.py**: A Python script that generates a sub-network of genes from the Input.gmt.txt file with their corresponding edge weight (derived from the network in STRING 1.txt)

 ### Setup and Configuration: